Shark attack survivor presses her state for an alert system to keep people safe in the water

 Her lengthy recovery has been documented on social media.
 As she visited the Alabama Statehouse, people frequently stopped to ask for photographs and to tell her that her story has been an inspiration.

-While sharks are commonly found in the waters off Alabama and Florida, shark attacks are rare, according to experts.
-There were 47 unprovoked bites last year worldwide, according to the University of Florida’s International Shark Attack File.
+While sharks are commonly found in the waters off Alabama and Florida, shark attacks are rare, said Gavin Naylor, director of the Florida Museum of Natural History’s shark research program.
+He said there are between 50 and 90 unprovoked bites around the world each year.
+And a trio of bites in a single day in close proximity is extremely rare, he said.

+He said, generally speaking, the data shows that one shark bite does not increase the likelihood of another happening soon.
+However, Naylor said weather conditions that day likely brought an abundance of small fish closer to shore.

+“The bait fish were very close into shore along that same beach and sharks were following them.
+But on any day in Alabama, you can see 20 or 30 bull sharks 400 meters offshore, but they just don’t interact with the public because they are much farther away,” Naylor said.

+Naylor noted that rip currents kill far more people than sharks each year.
+Four people were killed worldwide in shark attacks last year.
+The U.S. Lifesaving Association estimated there are about 100 deaths each year in the U.S. from rip currents.

+An earlier version would have allowed an alert for an “imminent danger” from sharks.
+There were concerns from beach communities that language was too vague and could lead to an excessive alerts, causing panic and potentially hurting the tourism industry.

-Alabama Gov. Kay Ivey on Wednesday urged lawmakers to approve the legislation, saying it will be an “added tool” to keep people safe.
+Alabama Gov. Kay Ivey on Wednesday urged lawmakers to approve the legislation, saying it will be an “added tool” to keep people safe, calling the teen “an inspiration and an awesome example of courage.”

-“Lulu is truly an inspiration and an awesome example of courage.
-Let’s be Lulu strong and get this bill to my desk so I can sign it into law,” Ivey said in a statement issued by her office.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.